Żagiew: "Second Żagiew"

-Myth of Jewish’s Gestapo Agency
+Myth of Jewish's Gestapo Agency

 After the war, many myths grew around Żagiew.
 This was largely the result of the activities of Tadeusz Bednarczyk—a self-proclaimed veteran of the Polish resistance movement and one of the spiritus movens behind a long-standing effort to falsify the history of the Jewish Military Union (Żydowski Związek Wojskowy, ŻZW).

 According to Bednarczyk, Żagiew was supposedly a cover name for an organization called the Żydowska Gwardia Wolności ("Jewish Guard of Freedom"), which he claimed was an extensive Gestapo intelligence network operating in the Warsaw Ghetto.
 (Note: On the other hand, Bernard Ber Mark, in his 1953 book The Uprising in the Warsaw Ghetto, described Żagiew as "a propaganda mouthpiece of the London-based reactionary forces".
 See: Libionka & Weinbaum (2012), p.
 1164.)
 Allegedly, Żagiew had over a thousand Jewish secret agents, some of whom were even permitted by their Gestapo handlers to carry firearms.
 Some authors have claimed that Żagiew agents were also instrumental in organizing the Hotel Polski affair in Warsaw — a German scheme designed to lure thousands of wealthy Jews, under false promises of evacuation to South America, into a trap in order to extort their money and valuables before killing most of them.
 Even the publishers of the Żagiew magazine from the first half of 1942 were accused of serving German interests.
 Over time, nearly all Jewish collaborators and Gestapo informers in Warsaw—including Abraham Gancwajch and members of his so-called Group 13—came to be retrospectively counted among the ranks of Żagiew.
 Furthermore, Bednarczyk claimed that the ŻZW had supposedly fought a constant and victorious struggle against Żagiew.
 The fighters of this organization allegedly liquidated as many as 59 members of Żagiew.
-As Dariusz Libionka and Laurence Weinbaum point out:

-These nonsenses have unfortunately taken root even in serious historical literature.
+According to Dariusz Libionka and Laurence Weinbaum, "These nonsenses have unfortunately taken root even in serious historical literature."
 In reality, there is no evidence whatsoever that the Żagiew magazine published in the first half of 1942 was inspired by the Nazi security apparatus.

 In his article from 2006, Maciej Wójcicki supported the thesis that the second Żagiew was a Gestapo provocation.
 In his view, calls published in the magazine for the organization of craft workshops (so-called "shops") in the ghetto were particularly indicative of German inspiration.
 In the online Encyclopedia of the Warsaw Ghetto compiled by the Jewish Historical Institute, however, "Żagiew" is categorized as an underground publication.

 Libionka and Weinbaum leave the question of Żagiew’s alleged cooperation with the Gestapo open.
 They noted, however, that the content of the surviving issues suggests that the editorial line of the bulletin—especially the calls for armed resistance against efforts to liquidate the Warsaw Ghetto—was fundamentally at odds with the interests of the Nazis, who were focused on the efficient transfer of ghetto-based workshops, along with their machinery and workers, to labor camps in the Lublin region.